zero-to-mastery/resources/JavaScript.md

 - [Next.js](https://nextjs.org): A top notch framework for React.
 Covering a lot of features for small and large scale projects.
 Especially for hybrid static and server-side rendering.

-- [Babel](https://babeljs.io): Babel is a JavaScript framework.
+- [Babel](https://babeljs.io): Babel is a JavaScript compiler.
 Used in almost all JavaScripts projects today.

 - [Rome](https://romefrontend.dev): A new frontend toolchain designed to replace Babel, ESLint, webpack, Prettier, Jest, and others.
 From the creator of Babel and Yarn, Sebastian McKenzie.